apache/arrow/docs/source/python/dataset.rst

 the partition keys without including the name.
 The equivalent (year, month, day) example would be "/2019/11/15/".

-Since the names are not included in the file paths, those need to be specified:
+Since the names are not included in the file paths, these must be specified when constructing a directory partitioning:

 .. code-block::

     part = ds.partitioning(field_names=["year", "month", "day"])

-Also here, a full schema can be provided to not let the types be inferred from the file paths.
+Directory directory partitioning also supports providing a full schema rather than inferring types from file paths.

 Reading from cloud storage